-Part 07.
 Finally, write a program that combines the routines above and that implements the Implicitly Restarted Arnoldi Method as follows:

-- At each iteration, list the eigenvalue approximations - Prompt for the choice between expanding further, or removing an eigenvalue - Implement this idea graphically: show the approximate eigenvalues in the complex plane.
+• At each iteration, list the eigenvalue approximations

+- Prompt for the choice between expanding further, or removing an eigenvalue - If you like GUIs: One could implement this idea graphically: show the approximate eigenvalues in the complex plane.
 A mouseclick on an eigenvalue should remove it.
-A mouseclick on a expand button should expand the space further.
+A mouseclick on an expand button should expand the space further.